yc-agent-jam25/socratspace/backend/MCP_ARCHITECTURE.md

 **Model Context Protocol (MCP)** is a standard for connecting LLMs to external tools and data sources.
 Think of it as a plugin system for AI agents.

 **Metorial** is a hosted platform that:
-- Deploys MCP servers (like HackerNews, GitHub, Apify, Exa)
+- Deploys MCP servers (like HackerNews, GitHub, Exa, Google Calendar)
 - Provides an SDK to call them
 - Handles authentication, scaling, and rate limiting